The oldest public wildflower garden in the United States

 Hepaticas are early spring ephemerals.
 The difference between the two species treated here is in the leaves and bracts of the flowerhead.
 "Sharp-lobed" refers to the leaves with 3 deep lobes which are pointed on the ends of the lobes.
 Likewise the floral bracts have pointed tips.
 This compares to the "Round-lobed Hepatica" where the ends of the leaves are more rounded, as are the tips of the bracts.

 Seed: Fertile flowers produce a dry ovoid achene that is slightly winged.
 Seeds are difficult to germinate as they require a cold moist resting period followed by a warm moist period, then followed by another cold moist period.
-Stored seed needs to in a cold moist environment.
+Stored seed needs to be kept in a cold moist environment.
 Best let nature do the the work over 2 seasons or divide existing plants.

 See Eloise Butler's notes below for more characteristics.